Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 3rd number = Boost for teammates.
 			// 4th number = Boost for assistant killers.
 			"Attack Boost Reward"			"0.0,0.0,0.0,0.0"

+			// Allow healing from self-made fires as a reward to survivors.
+			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Separate values with commas (",").
+			// --
+			// Values limit: 4
+			// Character limit for each value: 1
+			// --
+			// Minimum value for each: 0 (OFF)
+			// Maximum value for each: 1 (ON)
+			// --
+			// 1st number = Allow healing from self-made fires to killers.
+			// 2nd number = Allow healing from self-made fires to assistants.
+			// 3rd number = Allow healing from self-made fires to teammates.
+			// 4th number = Allow healing from self-made fires to assistant killers.
+			"Blaze Health Reward"			"0,0,0,0"

 			// Allow bunnyhopping as a reward to survivors.
 			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.